Nonlinear Dynamics of Quadratic Gravity in Spherical Symmetry: Numerically stable evolution

 \subsection{Numerical method}

 We use a fourth-order finite difference method to evaluate spatial derivatives and a fourth-order Runge-Kutta method to evolve in time.
-The computational domain is chosen as $x\in (0,10M]$, working in units of the mass $M$.
+The computational domain is chosen as $x\in (0,10M]$ ($x\in (0,10]$ for flat spacetime), working in units of the mass $M$.
 We evolve all our equations in a unigrid with $N_x = 1025$ points.
 Hence the grid resolution is $\Delta x \simeq 0.01\,M$ with the Courant–Friedrichs–Lewy condition~\cite{Courant:1967} set to 0.25.
+Therefore, as we increase $N_x$ (or decrease $\Delta x$), the time discretization $\Delta t$ decreases. \\

+We perform several simulations in order to test whether the numerical evolution of random initial data close to (i) flat spacetime and (ii) Schwarzschild spacetime is consistent with a well-posed IVP.
+For flat spacetime, we initialize the evolution at